medius/utm_form/README.md

   * ILANDPAGE - Initial landing page
   * VISITS - Number of visits

-  Note: A new visit happens when the visitor comes to your website after more than an hour (customizations).
+  Note: A new visit happens when the visitor comes to your website after more than an hour (can be customized as shown below).

 ## How will my form look like?